Victor1x/Age-calculator-app/README.md

 ## 💻Technologies Used
 - HTML, CSS, and JavaScript
 ## 🚀How to Use
-1-Clone the repository: git clone https://github.com/Victor1x/Age-calculator-app.git
+- Clone the repository: git clone https://github.com/Victor1x/Age-calculator-app.git
-2-Open the index.html file in your browser.
+- Open the index.html file in your browser.
-3-Enter your date of birth in the provided field.
+- Enter your date of birth in the provided field.
-4-The app will automatically calculate your exact age.
+- The app will automatically calculate your exact age.
-5-View the detailed result in years, months, and days.
+- View the detailed result in years, months, and days.
 ‎index.html